Supplemental Levy Election Information

 Ongoing programs and needs not covered by state & federal funding

-Examples of other funding sources (NOT levy dollars) utilized by KSD 391 since the 2023 levy election:
+Examples of other funding sources (NOT levy dollars) recently utilized by KSD 391:

 Pinehurst Elementary Playground was built with EPA & DEQ grant dollars.
 No district funds were expended on this project worth over $2,000,000.